 Sign up to receive email or text message updates on the Hodiamont Tracks Greenway Study.

-YOU are needed to help plan this greenway!
-Attend a kickoff meeting in August to meet the project team, hear what community members have said so far, and learn about the greenway planning process.
+Meet the project team, hear what community members have said so far, and learn about the greenway planning process.

 The tracks start on Enright Avenue, one block west of Vandeventer in the Grand Center Arts District and continue west 3.5 miles connecting the Vandeventer, Lewis Place, Fountain Park, Academy/Sherman Park, Visitation Park and West End neighborhoods in the City of St. Louis to Gwen Giles Park at the city limit.
 In addition to connecting to existing and future greenways, it would link numerous schools, parks, houses of worship and neighborhoods.
 Click here for a map.